Subscribe Now: 1 Full Year for Only $14.95!

 As part of Disney's apparent desire to make people literally run around the world, runDisney has added the Castaway Cay Challenge.
 This particular race not only challenges the body, but also the bank account as it is part of a Disney Cruise Line 4-night Bahamian cruise.

 In addition to the price of the cruise, the 5k itself has an entry fee of $70 that will get you a T-shirt, finisher medallion, and "surprise Disney magical moments."

 Runner’s World VIP Program

-For those that are new to running or those just looking to get a few legs up, runDisney has partnered with Runners World for the Runner’s World Challenge.
-This special program combines the event of your choice with specially designed training programs and helpful guides.
+For those that are new to running or those just looking to get a few legs up, runDisney has partnered with Runners World for the Runner’s World VIP Program.
+This special add-on combines the above Dopey Challenge with specially designed training programs and helpful guides.

 But wait, there’s more!
-You also get a Runner’s World tech shirt, a private packet pick-up location at the Expo (see below), a pre-race course strategy session, entry into the Pasta in the Park event (see below), and entry into the Race Retreat (see below).
+You also get a Runner’s World tech shirt, a private packet pick-up location at the Expo (see below), and a pre-race course strategy session.

 runDisney Kids Races